sabrinaschmid/capstone-project/README.md

 # Tasty Travel

-**Tasty Travel** is my very first mobile app which I developed during a three month web development bootcamp at [neuefische](https://www.neuefische.de/).
+**Tasty Travel** is my very first mobile app which I developed as my final project of a three month web development bootcamp at [neuefische](https://www.neuefische.de/).

 The app, which is made with [Create React App](https://github.com/facebook/create-react-app), helps people with food intolerances when travelling abroad to navigate their way through the jungle of unknown food.
 In the restaurant, the user can use a search function to quickly and easily check which dish is suitable for his individual food intolerance.
 He also receives helpful translations, pictures and a list of ingredients.
 He can then make an informed decision or alternatively choose another dish.